issuu/ocaml-protoc-plugin/README.md

 fields which are not transmitted should be set the the default value (either 0, or the value of the default option).

-However, It seems to be the defacto standard that in proto2 it should be possible to determine if a field was transmitted or not.
-Thefore all non-repeated fields in proto2 are default - unless it has a default value, or is a required field.
+However, It seems to be the norm for proto2, that it should be possible to determine if a field was transmitted or not.
+Therefore all non-repeated fields in proto2 are default - unless it has a default value, or is a required field.